jbenner-radham/node-duo-build/README.md

 duo-build
 =========

-An opinionated build app that produces both [CJS](https://nodejs.org/api/modules.html) and [ESM](https://nodejs.org/api/esm.html) powered by [esbuild](https://esbuild.github.io/).
+An opinionated build tool that produces both [CJS](https://nodejs.org/api/modules.html) and [ESM](https://nodejs.org/api/esm.html) powered by [esbuild](https://esbuild.github.io/).

 Since `duo-build` is opinionated, it makes the following assumptions about your project: